tylermercer/personal-website/src/posts/faith/mountains-and-spirituality.md

-The height of a mountain imposes a necessary solitude and isolation upon its summit, and this removal of the self from the entangling influences of this world is significant in allowing God to speak to us.
+The height of a mountain imposes a necessary solitude and isolation upon its summit, and this removal of the self from the distractions of the world is significant in allowing God to speak to us.

 Furthermore, it is not simply the distance between us